zoe-gif/md-notes/Study notes/QS/Measurement and Estimating/Estimating and Management for simple building works in HK reading notes.md

     - average depth in multiples of 0.25m
     - commencing level and size of curbs
     - filling materials
-- Coverage: backfilling and disposal included
+- Inclusion: backfilling and disposal included
 - Exclusion: curbs without beds and those on beds area each measured separately

 ~~~